 Paid Search Marketing

-Paid search, also referred to as Pay-Per-Click (PPC) or Search Engine Marketing (SEM), is a marketing model used to quickly drive traffic to your website.
+Paid search, also referred to as Pay-Per-Click (PPC) or Search Engine Marketing (SEM), is a marketing model used to drive traffic to your website quickly.
 PPC is the fastest way to get traffic to your website.
-Apart from the usual digital marketing strategies, here you need to pay according to the ad auction, which is an automated process.
+Apart from the usual digital marketing strategies, you need to pay according to the ad auction, which is an automated process.
 Your costs for different ads will vary depending on the keywords you target or the network you advertise.

 You’ve definitely seen examples of this on Google searches.
 With this strategy, you bid on certain keywords for which your ad will appear high up on the search results.
 When someone clicks on your ad, you are charged in return for a user navigating to your website – hence the name Pay-Per-Click.
 The more searches the keyword gets, the more it will cost every time someone clicks on your ad.

 Affiliate marketing is performance-based marketing involving a business owner and one or more websites or affiliates.
-The affiliate website owners place advertisements on their own websites to market the business owner’s goods or services in exchange for a percentage of profits.
-It is the process of earning a commission by promoting the products of a company you are cooperating with.
-With affiliate marketing, you only pay for conversions, after your affiliate closed a deal and the customer purchased the product.
+The affiliate website owners place advertisements on their own websites to market the business owner’s goods or services for a percentage of profits.
+It is the process of earning a commission by promoting a company you are cooperating with.
+You only pay for conversions after your affiliate closed a deal and the customer purchased the product with affiliate marketing.

 To bring it all together, these are the most common types of marketing strategies small businesses use.
 However, the granular details of each will look quite a bit different for every campaign.

-As long as you have good, detailed answers to the questions about your goals, customers, and company messaging, as well as make it a point to actively engage with customers online, these strategies can work wonders!
+As long as you have good, detailed answers to the questions about your goals, customers, and company messaging, as well as make it a point to engage with customers online actively, these strategies can work wonders!